berkguneey/HackerRankSamples/README.md

 # HackerRankSamples
 ***HackerRank Samples***

+**Append And Delete:**

+You have two strings of lowercase English letters.
+You can perform two types of operations on the first string:
+- Append a lowercase English letter to the end of the string.
+- Delete the last character of the string.
+Performing this operation on an empty string results in an empty string.

+Given an integer, k, and two strings, s and t, determine whether or not you can convert s to t by performing exactly k of the above operations on s.
+If it's possible, print Yes.
+Otherwise, print No.

 **Between Two Sets:**

 There will be two arrays of integers.
 Determine all integers that satisfy the following two conditions: